SAFE-Stack/SAFE-BookStore/README.md

 #### Release workflow

 In order to release a container you need to create a new entry in [RELEASE_NOTES.md] and run `release.cmd`.
+This will build the server and client, run all test, put the app into a docker container and push it to your docker hub repro.

 #### Azure Portal

 Go to the [Azure Portal](https://portal.azure.com) and create a new "Web App for Containers".
-Configure the Web App to point to the docker repo.
+Configure the Web App to point to the docker repo and select `latest` channel of the container.
 Also look for the "WebHook Url" on the portal, copy that url and set it as new trigger in your Docker Hub repo.

 ### Google Cloud AppEngine